irakan/my-learning-journey/README.md

         <img src="memes/11.jpg" alt="chatgpt" width="300"/>

         This image was generated using: DALL-E. (a sad cat stuck in a very small empty bottle).

+- **27/09/2024**

+    Topics: (Hiring, Thoughts)

+    - I read a quote from Elon Musk that said, "[My biggest mistake is probably] weighing too much on someone's talent and not someone's personality,", "I think it matters whether someone has a good heart." which resonated with me a lot and made me rethink how should a company hire people.

+        I truly belive companies need believers, not employees.
+People who believe in the company's mission, vision and products, who are passionate about what they do, and who are willing to go the extra mile to make things happen.
+These are the people who will drive the company forward and help it succeed.

+        I think it's important to have a good mix of talent and believers in a company.
+Which I think the number of believers should be more than the number of talent.
+        - Talent will help the company to build great products.
+        - Believers will help you build a great company that lasts for a long time.